Wally West: Powers and abilities

 Wally is also a skilled science prodigy.
-In some versions, like Young Justice, Wally uses these skills to recreate the accident that gave Barry his powers by himself, granting himself his own powers.
+In some versions, Wally uses these skills to recreate the accident that gave Barry his powers by himself, granting himself his own powers.
 Like his mentor, Wally understands what his speed enables him to do, and uses his knowledge of physics to his advantage in battle.
 He has extensive knowledge and experience with Time-Travel and the Multiverse, and was also considered by Michael Holt, aka Mister Terrific, to be one of the smartest people he knew, and was given a job as a mechanic/engineer at TerrificTech.

 After his return to the DC Universe, Wally is said to be even faster than before.
 Titans (2016) #5 issue, established that the Speed Force is inside Wally more than ever before.
 He can generate white lightning, which combines all the colors of the Speed Force.
 Also in DC Rebirth, Wally learned that he can sense when time has been manipulated, as well as listen to the Speed Force, which allows him to sense disruptions in the space-time continuum.
+In the sixth volume of The Flash (2023), Wally gains the ability to create Speed Force energy constructs and duplicate himself.

-Wally has had some hand-to-hand combat training, and is skilled in Judo.
+Wally is a talented fighter in his own right and was trained in hand-to-hand combat by people like Barry Allen and Dick Grayson while training people like Bart Allen and his own children as a fighter.
+He is known to often use Judo in his fighting style.